TaureHorn/FoundryVTT_ChatConsole/README.md

 8. Terminal style console window.

 Messages within a console can be copied to the OS clipboard with a left-click or deleted with a right click.
 Players can only delete their own messages, GMs can delete all messages.

+## Potential Planned Improvements
+- Add ability to set default configuration for all consoles variables [name, title, bgImg, type, limits...]
+- Add message timestamps >> integration with SimpleCalendar and SmallTime?
+- New message notifications?
+- Refactor module so parts of it feel less like a hot mess and the code is easier for users to understand and build macros for.
+- Port the v12's 'Application_v2' thingy?